whisky regions of scotland

 And if you’re wondering ‘are all scotches made in Scotland?’ the answer is yes.
 Whilst Scotch production isn’t confined to the five whisky regions of the country (although they are most well-known for their scotches), for a whisky to be classed as a scotch it has to be distilled and aged on Scottish soil.

-So, if you’re heading to Scotland on a whisky tasting voyage or you simply want to know more about The Glenlivet region of Scotland and the home of our smooth scotch whisky, this guide to the five whisky regions in Scotland is sure to come in handy.
+So, if you’re heading to Scotland on a whisky tasting voyage or you simply want to know more about The Glenlivet region of Scotland and the home of our smooth scotch whisky, this guide to the six whisky regions in Scotland is sure to come in handy.

 Speyside

-As The Glenlivet region of Scotland, we think Speyside is the most beautiful part of the country.
-It’s certainly the most conducive to producing whisky.
 Our founder, George Smith, was the first licensed distiller to make whisky in Speyside in 1824, and now more than half of Scotland’s distilleries are based here.
 And who wouldn’t want to be?
 Speyside is all rolling hills and pine forest, with distilleries clustering loosely along the salmon-rich, crystal-clear waters of the River Spey.
 Plus, it’s known as one of the best single malt regions in the world.

 Whiskies here tend to be rich, fruity, and floral, but some are light, sweet and youthful, and others are well sherried and thick.